tadewoosh/F103_Bootloader/README.md

 # F103 Bootloader
 This repo contains a Atollic True Studio project containing a bootloader program boilerplate for STM32F103 microcontroller.
+For the app being called by the bootloader see [this](https://github.com/tadewoosh/F103_Bootloader_App) repositorium.

 ## What is a Bootloader?
 It is a regular embedded program like any other, but with a special ingredient: a function, that swithes the context to the main application.